 The required program of study for elementary students in Clay County District Schools reflects state and local requirements for Elementary Education, including but not limited to, the Florida State Standards.

-XI.
 SPECIAL PROGRAMS AVAILABLE

-A. TITLE I BASIC READING AND MATHEMATICS ACADEMIC SERVICES
+TITLE I BASIC READING AND MATHEMATICS ACADEMIC SERVICES

-Title I is a federally funded program designed to supplement basic education in grades K-6 core curriculum area of reading, math, science, and writing.
+Title I is a federally funded program designed to supplement basic education in core curriculum area of reading, math, science, and writing.